opencompl/paper-template/README.md

     - Grammarly: Draft without word-brakes and single-column to copy-paste into http://grammarly.com
     - Blind: No comments, anonymous for double-blind review
     - Camera: No comments, with author names for camery-ready publication
+  - Automatically generate a source archive of the paper By running `create-source-archive.sh` a file `paper-source.zip` is generated that contains the paper latex sources.
   - Comments
     - Notes are in the margin to not change the length of the paper
     - Wide margins (that do not change the paper layout) to have plenty